webxos/macroslow/README.md

 ## Overview

 PyTorch for machine learning and SQLAlchemy databases for robust data management.
 Sync them together with Advanced .yaml and .md files for configuration and documentation.
-Enabling for Multi-stage Dockerfile deployments for scalable setups and $custom web3 .md wallets and tokenization for flexible, secure transactions.
+Enabling for Multi-stage Dockerfile deployments for scalable setups.

 > **"*MACROSLOW provides a collection SDKs for developers to build upon as templates*"**